Ferromagnetic Negative Charge-Transfer Insulator: from Theoretical Proposal to Material Realization: III. Material realization

-For the M-X combinations, M=Cr, Mn, Fe, Co, Ni, Cu and X=P, As, Sb, S, Se, Te are chosen here.
-We focus on 3${d}$ transition metals for two reasons: firstly, they are lighter than their 4${d}$ and 5${d}$ cousins, the relativistic effect will be much weaker and won't drive the FM phase to other phases like quantum spin liquid \cite{SL}.
-Secondly, 3$d$ orbitals has large Hund's coupling than 4${d}$ and 5${d}$, therefore high spin state is preferred when multiple spin configurations are possible \cite{highspin}.
-As for the ligand, the stable charge is 3-/2- for pnictogen/chalogen family, the common seen ${\rm M^{2+}}$ and ${\rm M^{3+}}$ will be covered which provides a way to modify the electron filling.
-It is noteworthy the widely distribution in ${\rm ThCr_2Si_2}$- \cite{ThCr2Si21, ThCr2Si22, ThCr2Si23, ThCr2Si24, ThCr2Si25} and ZrCuSiAs-family materials \cite{ZrCuSiAs1, ZrCuSiAs2, ZrCuSiAs3, ZrCuSiAs4, ZrCuSiAs5} makes these monolayers easily accessible.
+In this section, we look for material realization of FNCTI.
+In principle, FNCTI can be realized in any lattice structure.
+Here we choose PbO-type M$L$ monolayer as an example.
+Such a binary lattice structure resembles the bipartite square lattice: the M atoms form a square lattice with $L$ positioned in the middle of each square, alternatively above or below the paper plane.
+What's more, it is shared by ${\rm ThCr_2Si_2}$-\cite{ThCr2Si21, ThCr2Si22, ThCr2Si23, ThCr2Si24} and ZrCuSiAs-family materials \cite{ZrCuSiAs1, ZrCuSiAs2, ZrCuSiAs3, ZrCuSiAs4} and has been widely studied due to the raising of Fe-based superconductors \cite{Kamihara2008, Hsu2008, Wang2012}.

-\textit{Physical parameter mining.} Wannier downfolding allows us to obtain parameters $\varepsilon_{dp}$, $W_p$, $W_d$ through the investigation of paramagnetic (PM) phase \cite{SI}. {Fig. 2} shows the fitted parameters for all the 36 monolayers.
-Seen from Fig. 2(a)-(b), there are three main types for $\varepsilon_{dp}$: Type-I where $\varepsilon_{dp} >>0$, most chalcogenides belong to this type except for M = Cu.
-In this type, large $e$-$e$ interactions are needed to push LHB close to $p$ band.
-Considering $U$ is around 3 eV in iron chalcogenides \cite{UFe}, such a small $U$ can only drive the systems into $d$ metal which prefers AFM configurations as in iron chalcogenides \cite{AFMFe1, AFMFe2} ({ Fig. S9}).
-In contrary, Type-III has $\varepsilon_{dp} <0$, this applies for copper pnictides.
-The left belong to Type-II where the energy levels of ${p}$ and ${d}$ orbitals are very close.
-This is the region we prefer since the first requirement of the co-valency scheme can be achieved with not-so-strong $e$-$e$ interactions.
+For the M-$L$ combinations, M = V, Cr, Mn and $L$ = P, As, Sb are selected.
+In transition metal oxides, it is well known that $\Delta_{CT}$ systematically decreases with increasing atomic number or increasing formal valence of the metallic ions \cite{Bocquet-1992}.
+For 3$d$ metal cations with high-oxidation state (Cr$^{4+}$, Co$^{3+}$, Ni$^{3+}$, Cu$^{3+}$), $\Delta_{CT}$ can be very small or even negative.
+Therefore we choose $L$ to be pnictogen family, which gives M a high oxidation ${\rm M^{3+}}$.
+Nitrogen is ignored on purpose for its strong ionicity and weak covalent bonding with M. As for the metal ions, V, Cr, Mn are chosen to tune $d$ filling (n) 2 $\sim$ 4.
+Here we focus on 3${d}$ transition metals for two reasons: firstly, they are lighter than their 4${d}$ and 5${d}$ cousins, the relativistic effect will be much weaker and won't drive the FM phase to other phases like quantum spin liquid \cite{SL2014}.
+Secondly, 3$d$ orbitals has large $j^{(d)}_H$ than 4${d}$ and 5${d}$, therefore high spin state is favored when multiple spin configurations are possible \cite{Cao2018}.